NerdNu/DragonFight/README.md

 There is currently one administrative command:

+ * `/df help` - Show help for the `/df` command.
+Equivalent to `/help /df`.

+ * `/df info` - Show information about the current fight: stage number, owner, boss health and dragon health.

  * `/df stop` - stop the current dragon fight, removing all mobs and projectiles.

  * `/df next` - Kill the current boss, skipping to the next stage.